patrickpr/trapdirector/docs/02-traps.md

 unknown : no rule was found for this trap

-done : rule was found and
+done : rule was found and evaluated

 error : ...

 waiting : trap was received, but no rule was applied for now

-Click on a trap to have details

 Trap details